ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Method

-The proof and further analysis can be found in Appendix \ref{app:proof}.
-To interpret, the shown bound value provides us with some intuitions: for instance, the forecasting error of the NFM naturally grows with the forecast horizon $T$ and the data range $\lambda$, because of the expanded solution space.
-We emphasize that condition A3 distinguishes between the observed real series and the expected true series.
-This frames the observed data not as the absolute ground truth, but as a single, near-optimal sample from the underlying stochastic process.
-While it is feasible to theoretically approach the expected forecast, the empirical gap between any observation $x_t$ and the true expectation $\mu_t$ is practically irreducible.
+where $\sigma$ and $b$ are the bounds on data noise and expected model bias, respectively. $\lambda$ can be the bound of the second moment of the forecasts. $L$ and $c$ denote the prediction horizon and number of forecasts, respectively. \end{hyp} \begin{remark} \textit{This bound relies on independence assumptions, which simplifies the dependencies inherent in our empirical design.
+Nonetheless, the analysis provides a qualitative guide, \textbf{exposing the problem of inherent predictive variance and motivating the shift from single-shot to multi-output forecasters.}} \end{remark}

-The most critical insight of the proposition is that an accurate forecast is theoretically achievable even with a rather weak generator, provided a sufficiently large number of candidate outputs is produced.
-This proposition is rooted in the well-established theory of ensemble methods \citep{bates1969combination}, which demonstrates that combining multiple diverse estimators can lead to a more accurate and robust final estimate.
-Furthermore, higher-quality historical data and a more powerful NFM (which reduces the estimation error $b$) both serve to constrain the solution space, leading to better predictions.
-Inspired by this, we can propose the following conception,
+The proof is provided in Appendix \ref{app:proof}.
+To interpret this bound value, we decompose the error into three distinct components.
+First, $\sigma$ represents the intrinsic data noise, which is irreducible by the model.
+Second, the predictive bias reflects the approximation gap between the learned and true distributions; while this can be reduced by enhancing model capacity, it has been the primary focus of prior research.
+Crucially, we argue that the final term, the predictive variance, is largely overlooked in the design of deterministic neural forecasters.
+By default, these models yield a single output ($c=1$), leaving this error component from the inherent uncertainty of a neural network unresolved, and it would be increasingly significant as the horizon $N$ prolongs.

-\textbf{Post combination of multiple forecasts.} Given a set of candidate outputs from an NFM, there exist combinatorial methods to synthesize a single, integrated forecast that would be more accurate than any individual candidate.
-We can represent such a method as an unknown functional $g_c$ that produces the post-combined forecast as:
+\textbf{Post combination of multiple forecasts.} Given a set of candidate outputs from an NFM, there exist aggregation strategies to synthesize a single, integrated forecast that is more accurate than any individual candidate \citep{combiningreview}.
+We represent this aggregation as a functional $g_c$ that produces the post-combined forecast:

-In our experiments, we will empirically show the potential of this combination on real-world datasets.
-In practice, however, directly creating an optimal combination function without access to future information is a significant challenge \citep{combiningreview}.
-Therefore, designing a framework that can implicitly and effectively leverage these multiple forecasts is one of the key principles guiding our subsequent work.
+In Sec.~\ref{sec:eval_thm}, we empirically demonstrate that the performance of an 'oracle' combination on real-world datasets is consistent with our hypothesis.
+However, constructing an optimal combination in practice is non-trivial \citep{combiningreview} since intricate combination methods practically underperform the simple average \citep{combinationpuzzel}.
+Consequently, a primary objective of our proposed framework is to bypass explicit combination design and instead enable the forecasting paradigm to \textit{implicitly} learn itself how to leverage the information contained within these multiple forecasts, while maintaining the methodological parsimony.